 Progress and welfare

-The wellbeing of pupils is at the heart of all we do at Westminster City.
+Wellbeing is at the heart of all we do.
 We pride ourselves on cultivating a unique learning community that aims for continual progress, and we are dedicated to helping our young people fulfil their potential.

 We use rewards to create a positive ethos.
 As well as rewarding pupils for 100 percent attendance and punctuality, we reward work of high quality, work that improves on past achievements, and consistent hard work and service to our local community.
 Assemblies celebrate pupils’ achievements, as does our weekly parental bulletin, where pupils and students achieving a significant number of merits and distinctions are acknowledged.
 Our annual Celebration of Achievement Evening at Westminster Abbey is another excellent event where achievements are feted.

 Our exceptionally high attendance rates are an endorsement that our pupils and students enjoy coming to school and value the opportunities offered to them.